altruios/namshubettulpa/public/namshubettuple/confrontation.md

 ~Kent looked more around the room~
 ~Things he took for scrapes of metal and glass on the desk to the right were actually improvised beakers and distilling gear~ 'K::Hm... all that cash and this...'
-*Felix walked up to the chemist*
+~A steel door in a brick building was one of the walls~ *Felix walked up to the chemist*
 ~The chemist lay there unmoving, staring at the spinning items on strings attached to the fan blades~ ~The glimmer caught Kent's eye~